tldr-pages/tldr/pages/linux/pacman-sync.md

 `sudo pacman -Syu`

-- [U]pdate all packages and install a new one without prompting:
+- Update and [u]pgrade all packages and install a new one without prompting:

 `sudo pacman -Syu --noconfirm {{package}}`